 Brahmacharya is the Yama that people struggle to understand the most and find relevant in our modern life.
 Brahmacharya is commonly translated as celibacy, something that ancient yogis would practice to progress down the yogic path and experience union with the universe.

-In terms of sexual energy, practicing Brahmacharya in the 21st century could be seen as protecting your energy by being mindful of the people you have sexual relations with.
-Or in other words, it is about selecting your sexual partners carefully, as there is a belief that we consume the energy our sexual partners carry.
+In terms of intimate energy, practicing Brahmacharya in the 21st century could be seen as protecting your energy by being mindful of the people you have relationsips with.
+Or in other words, it is about selecting your intimate partners carefully, as there is a belief that we consume the energy our partners carry.

 However, in a more general sense, Brahmacharya is about directing your energy away from external desires that can harm your physical and mental health.
 These include fast food, gambling, drinking, and drugs.
 By using your energy correctly and looking for happiness within rather than externally, you will experience more peace and joy.

-The Sanskrit word Aparigraha means non-greed and non-possessiveness.
+The Sanskrit word Aparigraha means non-greed and non-possessiveness or non-coveting.
 So this Yama refers to not collecting and hoarding material possessions (something many of us are guilty of) and not trying to control others.

 Aparigraha is not about renouncing all our possessions and becoming monks, though.
 Instead, Aparigraha teaches us to take just what we need rather than be greedy.
 For example, if you’ve ever been to an all-you-can-eat buffet, you may have taken more food than you could eat.
 This probably resulted in wasted food or overeating and feeling bad.
 Either way, you most likely learned your lesson and took less food the next time.